Axway/platform-management-docs/content/en/docs/release_notes/platform_management_8.0.0_-_8.9.3_release_notes/08_00_03_relnotes.md

 ## Fixed issues

-* Fixed an issue where long-time Appcelerator community members who never set their name on their {{% variables/platform_prod_name %}} account may see an unexpected message when attempting to login.
+* Fixed an issue where long-time Appcelerator community members who never set their name on their {{% variables/platform_prod_name %}} account may see an unexpected message when attempting to sign in.
 * Fixed an issue in the _Custom Query_ view where changing a custom date range for a previously saved or previewed query may not show the correct date range for the returned data on a subsequent preview.
 * Fixed an issue where users attempting to sign up using their GitHub account may receive an error.